renpy/renpy/sphinx/source/transform_properties.rst

     :default: None

     If not None, gives the lower-right corner of the crop box.
-The values can expand outside of the bounds of the original image.
+The values can expand outside of the bounds of the original image, but they should not be inferior to :tpref:`corner1`.
 Crop takes priority over corners.

 .. transform-property:: xysize